 Autism spectrum disorder (ASD) is a neurological (brain-based) disorder that affects the development of social and communication abilities, as well as other aspects of behaviour, in characteristic ways.
 The term "autism spectrum disorder" (ASD) reflects the current view that the impact of ASD on learning and behaviour can range from relatively mild to severe in any or all of these areas of development.
-For example, the pattern of social and behavioural differences that defines ASD can co-exist with all levels of intellect, although a substantial minority of people with ASD also have an intellectual disability.
+For example, although some people with ASD also have an intellectual disability, the pattern of social and behavioural differences that defines ASD can co-exist with all levels of intellect.
 People with ASD face challenges in understanding and relating to other people in typical reciprocal ways.
-For example, although interested in social interactions and relationships someone with ASD may lack a natural grasp of some interpersonal skills, such as the ability to take another person's point of view.
-Language difficulties with may make it harder for some people with ASD to express their ideas, or to understand others' complex spoken ideas.
-However, even when language skills are strong, other differences in communication may affect social situations.
-For example, a person with ASD might have difficulty beginning a conversation or keeping one going in a fluent, two-sided manner.
-People with ASD also tend to have inflexible patterns of thinking and behaviour.
-For example, their interests and activities may be narrow, unusual, and /or more intense than those of their peers.
-In some individuals with ASD, unusual sensory responses may include over- and/or under-reaction to lights, sounds, touch, tastes, odours, or pain.
+Although they may be interested in social interactions and relationships, they may lack a natural grasp of some of the necessary interpersonal skills, such as the ability to take another person's point of view (empathy).
+Difficulties with language may make it harder for some people with ASD to express their ideas, or to understand others' complex spoken ideas.
+However, even when a person with ASD has good language skills, other differences in their communication abilities may affect social situations.
+For example, they might not be able to begin a conversation or to keep one going in a typically fluent, two-sided manner.
+People with ASD also tend to have repetitive or inflexible patterns of thinking and behaviour.
+Their interests and activities may be narrow, unusual and /or more intense than those of others.
 Long-term outcomes vary widely for persons with ASD.
 Some individuals attain academic and vocational success, as well as independent living, especially as our communities become more accepting of social differences.
 Vulnerability to mental health difficulties such as anxiety and depression remains an issue for many of these otherwise able adults with ASD.

 Research shows that ASD is a genetic disorder, but the specific causes are not yet known.
-The risk of developing ASD is increased for children born to families who already have a diagnosed family member, and more boys /men than girls / women are affected by ASD (although ASD is also less often diagnosed accurately in girls and women).
-ASD is a life-long condition that is usually recognized in more severe forms by age 2 or 3 years - often at this age because the child is not yet speaking and shows limited interest in people.
+The risk of developing ASD is increased for children born to families who already have a diagnosed family member, and more boys /men than girls / women are affected by ASD.
+ASD is a life-long condition that is usually recognized in more severe forms by age 2 or 3 years - often at this age because the child is not yet speaking and shows little interest in people.
 However, more subtle signs of ASD may not be recognized until much later, often when the child enters school and their differences from their peers become more obvious.